Kingdev123/basic-calculator/README.md

 # Basic-Calculator
-I made this calculator using HTML, CSS and basic JavaScript
+I made this neumorphism calculator using HTML, CSS and basic JavaScript